-- Select material Concrete, region Europe, standard EN1992-1-1:2014 and grade Advanced define from the drop down lists. - Accept the Advanced Define defaults, enter the attribute name as Concrete and click OK to add the material attribute to the Treeview.
+- Select material Concrete, region Europe, standard EN1992-1-1:2004/2014 and grade Advanced define from the drop down lists. - Accept the Advanced Define defaults, enter the attribute name as Concrete and click OK to add the material attribute to the Treeview.

-- Select all lines on the model and drag and drop the Concrete material from the Treeview onto the selected features.
+- With all the lines on the model selected, drag and drop the Concrete (...) material from the Treeview onto the selected features.

 Note.
-Advanced define concrete materials provide additional properties, such as cement type, that are required by the prestress wizard to calculate time dependent effects.
-Since we will consider these effects in this example we must use correct material.
+Advanced define concrete materials provide additional properties, such as cement type, that are required by the prestress to calculate time dependent effects.
+Since we will consider these effects in this example we must use the correct material.